gokmax/.vim/README.md

    completely with *cscope*.
 Now *cscope* has better capability, and you can jump to and jump back just like using ctags.
 For more keymappings you can refer to *.vim/bundle/cscope/plugin/cscope.vim*

+##About the this Vim
+###It is the files that many people I know and I don't know who contributed to it.
+I get the first version of [huige](http://github.com/copico) and develop a little of it(such write some functions or add my own color-scheme).
+###Hope you can enjoy the magic tours of Vim, sincerely, Gokmax, 2013.02.21.